SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 ### The State Structure

-Next, we define a struct to contain our state. `BeelerReuterCpu` is a functor and we will define a deriv function as its associated function.
+Next, we define a struct to contain our state. `BeelerReuterCpu` is a functor, and we will define a deriv function as its associated function.

 ```julia
 mutable struct BeelerReuterCpu